Document time-to-live (TTL)

 }

-Subsequent transactions use the cursor and Set.paginate() to iterate through the remaining pages:
+Subsequent queries use the cursor and Set.paginate() to iterate through the remaining pages:

 // Uses `Set.paginate()` to iterate through